dchambers/oxymora-monorepo/docs/PURE_STATEFUL_COMPONENTS.md

 ## Other Implementations?

 The `PureStatefulComponent` interface could actually be implemented by libraries other than Oxymora in the future, and these might have very different design goals.
 Oxymora is simply my opinionated take on a library that produces pure-stateful components.
-For this reason, the `makeStateful` function within `@dchambers/oxymora` is actually just a re-export from `@dchambers/stateify`.
+For this reason, the `makeStateful` function within `oxymora` is actually just a re-export from `pure-stateful-component`.

 ## Which Components Should Be Pure-Stateful?